 Love 'em or hate 'em, there's no denying that the New England Patriots are a pro football powerhouse.
 Arguably, much of their fate rests on the right arm of Tom Brady.

-And Tom Brady’s right arm rests on a body that's quickly approaching 40 years old.
+Tom Brady’s right arm rests on a body that is over 40 years old.

 The quarterback has reached the age when other players are often forced to invoke the “North Dallas 40” mantra of “better football through chemistry” (i.e. pain pills and injections of painkillers).

 For Brady, however, better football involves eating a diet that includes more raw foods.

 Brady employs a chef who prepares raw foods.
 The chef was referred by Matthew Kenney, himself a chef, author and restaurant owner whose expertise is raw food.

 But can a raw food diet enhance athletic performance?

 Kenney swears it can.
 Brady obviously thinks so.
 And New York Yankees' first baseman Mark Teixeira, tennis star Venus Williams and the Los Angeles Lakers are believers, at least to a certain extent.

 Elite athletes have long incorporated raw foods into their diet, but for many it’s becoming a conscious choice—a strategy, even.

 When antioxidants are not present, free radicals can slam into tissues and weaken them, causing pain and soreness and preventing muscle growth.